Aramaic: Languages during Jesus' lifetime

-The 2004 film The Passion of the Christ used Aramaic for much of its dialogue, specially reconstructed by a scholar, William Fulco, S.J.
-Where the appropriate words (in first-century Aramaic) were no longer known, he used the Aramaic of Daniel and fourth-century Syriac and Hebrew as the basis for his work.
+The 2004 film The Passion of the Christ uses Aramaic for much of its dialogue, specially reconstructed by scholar William Fulco, S.J.
+Where the appropriate words (in first-century Aramaic) were no longer known, he used the Aramaic of Daniel and 4th-century Syriac and Hebrew as the basis for his work.

 Middle Aramaic

-The 3rd century AD is taken as the threshold between Old and Middle Aramaic.
-During that century, the nature of the various Aramaic languages and dialects began to change.
-The descendants of Imperial Aramaic ceased to be living languages, and the eastern and western regional languages began to develop vital new literatures.
-Unlike many of the dialects of Old Aramaic, much is known about the vocabulary and grammar of Middle Aramaic.
+During the Late Middle Aramaic period, spanning from 300 BCE to 200 CE, Aramaic diverged into its eastern and western branches.
+During this time, the nature of various Aramaic dialects began to change.
+The descendants of Imperial Aramaic ceased to be living languages, and the eastern and western regional dialects started to develop significant new literatures.
+Unlike many dialects of Old Aramaic, much is known about the vocabulary and grammar of Middle Aramaic.

 Eastern Middle Aramaic

-The dialects of Old Eastern Aramaic continued in Assyria, Mesopotamia, Armenia and Iran as a written language using the Estragela Edessa script.
-Eastern Aramaic comprises Mandean, Assyrian, Babylonian Jewish Aramaic dialects, and Syriac (what emerged as the classical literary dialect of Syriac differs in some small details from the Syriac of the earlier pagan inscriptions from the Edessa area).
+The dialects of Old Eastern Aramaic continued in ancient Assyria, Babylon, and the Achaemenid Empire as written languages using various Aramaic scripts.
+Eastern Middle Aramaic comprises Classical Mandaic, Hatran, Jewish Babylonian Aramaic dialects, and Classical Syriac.

 Syriac Aramaic

-Syriac Aramaic (also "Classical Syriac") is the literary, liturgical and often spoken language of Syriac Christianity.
-It originated by the first century AD in the region of Osroene, centered in Edessa, but its golden age was the fourth to eight centuries.
+Syriac Aramaic (also "Classical Syriac") is the literary, liturgical, and often spoken language of Syriac Christianity.
+It originated in the 1st century in the region of Osroene, centered in Edessa, but its golden age was the 4th to 8th centuries.
 This period began with the translation of the Bible into the language: the Peshitta, and the masterful prose and poetry of Ephrem the Syrian.
-Classical Syriac became the language of the Assyrian Church of the East, and the Syriac Orthodox Church and later the Nestorian Church.
-Missionary activity led to the spread of Syriac from Mesopotamia and Persia, into Central Asia, India and China.
+Classical Syriac became the language of Eastern Christianity and missionary activity led to the spread of Syriac from Mesopotamia and Persia, into Central Asia, India, and China.

 Jewish Babylonian Aramaic

-Jewish Middle Babylonian is the language employed by Jewish writers in Babylonia between the fourth and the eleventh century.
+Jewish Middle Babylonian is the language employed by Jewish writers in Babylonia between the 4th and 11th century.
 It is most commonly identified with the language of the Babylonian Talmud (which was completed in the seventh century) and of post-Talmudic Geonic literature, which are the most important cultural products of Babylonian Judaism.
 The most important epigraphic sources for the dialect are the hundreds of incantation bowls written in Jewish Babylonian Aramaic.

 Mandaic Aramaic

-The Mandaic language, spoken by the Mandaeans of Iraq and Iran, is a sister dialect to Jewish Babylonian Aramaic, though it is both linguistically and culturally distinct.
-Classical Mandaic is the language in which the Mandaeans' gnostic religious literature was composed.
-It is characterized by a highly phonetic orthography.
+Classical Mandaic, used as a liturgical language by the Mandaeans of Iraq and Iran, is a sister dialect to Jewish Babylonian Aramaic, though it is both linguistically and culturally distinct.
+It is the language in which the Mandaeans' gnostic religious literature was composed.
+It is characterized by a highly phonetic orthography and does not make use of vowel diacritics.

 Western Middle Aramaic

-The dialects of Old Western Aramaic continued with Jewish Middle Palestinian (in Hebrew "square script"), Samaritan Aramaic (in the old Hebrew script) and Christian Palestinian (in cursive Syriac script).
-Of these three, only Jewish Middle Palestinian continued as a written language.
+The dialects of Old Western Aramaic continued with Nabataean, Jewish Palestinian (in Hebrew "square script"), Samaritan Aramaic (in the Old Hebrew script), and Christian Palestinian (in Syriac Estrangela script).
+Of these four, only Jewish Palestinian continued as a written language.